SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/hello-microservice-python.md

 ### Source code

 The code of the [sample-python-microservice](https://bitbucket.org/m2m/cumulocity-examples/src/default/microservices/sample-python-microservice/) can be found in our M2M repositories.
-It is a more comprehensive Python microservice application which uses the Cumulocity REST API and exposes endpoints to:

-- verify if the microservice is up and running
-- create a device and random measurements for it
-- get the current application subscriptions for a particular tenant
+It is a more comprehensive Python microservice application which uses the Cumulocity REST API and exposes endpoints to verify if the microservice is up and running, create a device and random measurements for it, and to get the current application subscriptions for a particular tenant.